 All funded PhD opportunities are advertised externally on the Find a PhD website and internally on the University website.
 Opportunities without funding are advertised on the University website.
 Projects are typically advertised throughout the year, and current funded projects are also detailed in the Find a PhD listing tool on this page.
 Each project listing contains contact details for queries and a link to the online applications portal.

 If you have secured external funding for your own research proposal or intend to apply for it, you are welcome to browse the online profiles of our academics and identify a potential supervisor whose research interests are similar to your own.
-You may then contact this academic who will give due consideration to your research proposal.
+You may then contact this member of academic staff who will give due consideration to your research proposal.